What is an Energy Performance Certificate?

 How is the EPC rating calculated?

 The EPC is produced using a UK Government calculation methodology.
-Further technical information on the calculation methodologies can be found on our website:
+Further technical information on the calculation methodologies can be found on the Building Research Establishment website:

 Do I have to implement the energy efficiency improvements listed on the EPC?